Beapi-io/spring-boot-starter-beapi/README.md

  ## 0.6 - ACTIVE CHANGELOG
  - reflection for controllers/handlers added so they no longer need to be added to I/O State files
    - corrected issue with reflection handler defaulting to alphabetically first handler if not found (bug in simpleUrlHandlerMapping)
+   - stripped out staticMapping and using internal Controllers
+ - adding automated role-based apidocs; role based so user only sees docs they have access too (OWASP API COMPLIANT)

  ## 0.6 (TASK LIST) - (projected release Feb/2023)
   - API AUTOMATION